ovh/docs/pages/web/hosting/private_sql_first_steps_with_private_sql/guide.en-ca.md

 ### Importing a database (optional)

-This step only applies if you want to import a backup of a database that already exists (which is essential if you are migrating your website to OVH, or if you are migrating your databases to your new Private SQL instance).
+This step only applies if you want to import a backup of a database that already exists (which is essential if you are migrating your website to OVHcloud, or if you are migrating your databases to your new Private SQL instance).
 If you do not need to import any databases, you can move to the next step.

 There are several techniques you can choose from to import a database.
-OVH offers a tool for this in its Control Panel.
+OVHcloud offers a tool for this in its Control Panel.
 We will focus on this tool.
 To use another import method, please refer to our documentation.

 #### Step 1: access a database import